 It’s common for prospective immigrants to use debt to cover moving costs and address day-to-day expenses until they’ve established reliable sources of income abroad.
-Typical sources of unsecured financing include low APR credit cards and personal loans, which may offer higher borrowing limits and lower interest rates than traditional credit cards.
+Typical sources of unsecured financing include low APR credit cards and personal loans from a company like Credible, which may offer higher borrowing limits and lower interest rates than traditional credit cards.

 7. Ability to Work

 Most liberal democracies allow certain types of immigrants, including recent arrivals, to work in their territories.
 However, many countries, including Canada and the United Kingdom, make it very difficult for immigrants without advanced degrees or special skills to work legally.